MicrosoftDocs/azure-docs-powershell/azps-2.4.0/Az.Cdn/New-AzCdnDeliveryRuleAction.md

 ### -CustomHostname
 Host to redirect.
-Leave empty to use use the incoming host as the destination host.
+Leave empty to use the incoming host as the destination host.

 ```yaml
 Type: System.String